opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/service/package.md

     <Name>Repository            -- Optional interface for updating the model (in memory)
 ```

- - The `grapbuilder` are just an example in case this service have its own
+ - The `grapbuilder` is just an example in case this service have its own
    graph-builder module.
  - The `internal` package can be split into sub-packages, if needed.
  - The aggregate root `<Name>Service` is defined in the root package.